fit

 — Functionfit(learner, data; verbosity=LearnAPI.default_verbosity())

-fit(learner; verbosity=LearnAPI.default_verbosity())
+fit(learner; verbosity=LearnAPI.default_verbosity()))

-Execute the machine learning or statistical algorithm with configuration learner
+In the case of the first signature, execute the machine learning or statistical algorithm with configuration learner

 using the provided training data